Run Python Scripts

 # Return processed text

-data: Dictionary containing input datadata["clipboard"]: Current clipboard text contentdata["selection"]: Selected text content
+data: Input dictionarydata["clipboard"]: Current clipboard text contentdata["selection"]: Selected text contentdata["datetime"]: Execution time in ISO 8601 format

 Return value: